• Skip to primary navigation

 Italian Bread Soup Recipe (Pappa al Pomodoro)

-Italian Bread Soup recipe or Pappa al Pomodoro, a rustic peasant Tuscan tomato soup that is hearty, comforting and filling.
+Italian Bread Soup recipe or Pappa al Pomodoro, a rustic peasant Tuscan soup that is hearty, comforting and filling.
 A light version of ribollita!

 Italian bread soup recipe or Pappa al Pomodoro, a rustic peasant Tuscan tomato soup.

-There Are 4 Popular Italian Bread Soup Recipes:
+There Are 4 Popular Italian Bread Soup Recipes

-2. Tuscan Vegetable Soup or Acquacotta Maremmana
+2. Tuscan vegetable Soup or Acquacotta Maremmana

 Italian bread soup recipe or Pappa al Pomodoro, a rustic peasant Tuscan tomato soup.